MCAT Organic Chemistry

 Organic Chemistry Tested in MCAT

-Learning MCAT Organic Chemistry requires a good memory power.
+Learning Organic Chemistry requires a good memory power.
 You need to remember the various chemical reactions, the nomenclatures, the functional groups etc. As organic chemistry includes different structures, you need to practice drawing the different shapes included in the arrangement of molecules and atoms.
 It requires you to identify the various patterns that are formed as a result of various chemical processes.

 Organic Chemistry Tested in MCAT